mattearly/CustomArkLootDrops/README.md

 #### What is the Special Event Version?
 The [FULL_DEPLOY_CODE_special_event](EpicCrateDayEvent/FULL_DEPLOY_CODE_special_event) is a more powerful version of the world beacons intended for special events. *These crates have all the normal stuff and also include a ~50% chance to drop special loot.
 Additionally, all items with quality have increased quality in these crates.*
 * Whites drop electronics or gas
-* green drops tranq darts or arrows;
+* Green drops tranq darts or arrows
-* blue drops cementing paste, metal ingot, or angler gel;
+* Blue drops cementing paste, metal ingot, or angler gel
-* purple drops polymer or black pearls;
+* Purple drops polymer or black pearls
-* yellow drops an ammo crate;
+* Yellow drops an ammo crate
-* red drops deep sea crate items.
+* Red drops Deep Sea Crate items (but not quite as high of quality as the artifact crates).

 **In general use the normal code, not the special event, unless you really want to have much more powerful crates.**

 #### Support

 If you want to help out, a coffee would be appreciated as proper coding fuel.